 Generally, the GLC will act on all requests received by the deadline at its meeting and the Committee liaison will inform the applicant of the Committee’s decision within 48 hours.
 Funds approved for distribution will be processed for payment and available to the congregation or institution within two weeks of the GLC meeting when the distribution was approved.

-The application deadlines for 2018 are the 15th of January, March, May, July, September and November.
+The application deadlines are the 15th of January, March, May, July, September and November.

 Meet the Members of the GLC